There are a vast number of informative web sites on the World Wide Web that offer assistance to writers at all stages of the writing process.

 - Necessities in Academics: An Educational Guide to Citation Styles: This helpful site offers links that address a variety of concerns regarding citation styles across a variety of fields and professions.

 - Citation Guides (Dupre Library): Dupre Library has copies of all of the major style guides at the Reference Desk.
 The Dupre staff have also put together a list of citation managers that students can explore, including Zotero and Mendeley, both of which are free.

 - Avoiding Plagiarism: The OWL at Purdue provides an excellent discussion of this subject, with examples and suggested “Safe Practices” for writers.

-- The Excelsior OWL has a multimedia presentation on Avoiding Plagiarism that instructors can embed in their courses.
+- The Excelsior OWL has a multimedia presentation on Avoiding Plagiarism that students and instructors will find helpful.